BradleyBoutcher/liltown/README.md

 - Keep your town clean and tidy by pulling weeds and throwing away trash

 ## Running the game
-Executible for Mac, PC, and Linux can be found inside the liltown.bin folder
+Executibles for Mac, PC, and Linux can be found inside the liltown.bin folder

 ## Contributing